mcqwertywhat/dinger-poker/README.md

 # Dinger Poker

-This site lists a number of stats pages (i.e. reports) from Dinger Poker games.
+This site lists stats pages (i.e. reports) from Dinger Poker games.
 Each report is a different query (a particular year, all time, type of game, etc.)

+New reports can be uploaded as CSV files directly in the GitHub repository (in the `data` folder).

-## Quick Start
+## Add a new report: Quick Version

-**Add a new report** to the site:

 1. Add a CSV file to the `data` folder.
 2. Add an entry in the `reports.json` file with a filename that matches the CSV file you added.
-The reports will appear on the site the same order as the entries in the file.

 That's it!
 The new report should appear on the site.
+It will appear on the site the same order as the entries in the file.

-## Details on adding a new report
+## Add a new report: Detailed Version

+1. Add a CSV file to the `data` folder.

 ### Adding the CSV file